- What are the sources of RTA’s revenue and funding and how does that impact the budget?

 Yes.
 The financial issues related to the drop in sales tax, population and funding from the State of Ohio, and not the construction and operation of the Waterfront Line.

-The Waterfront Line serves major community venues such as the Rock Hall, Science Center, the Flats, Voinovich Bicentennial Park and Browns Stadium.
-Although this service was very successful in the early years, when the Flats were a major destination for Clevelanders, due to low ridership as a result of the issues in the Flats, the Waterfront Line service level has been reduced, and now operates on weekdays only during commuting hours.
-This has significantly reduced RTA’s costs to provide the service.
-The direct cost to operate the Waterfront Line in 2009 was approximately $100,000, which is much less than the cost to operate the Community Circulator service, which was approximately $5 million.
+The Waterfront Line serves major community venues, such as the Rock-and-Roll Hall of Fame, Great Lakes Science Center, the Flats, Voinovich Bicentennial Park and FirstEnergy Stadium.
+Although this service was very successful in the early years, when the Flats were a major destination for Clevelanders, due to low ridership as a result of the issues in the Flats, the Waterfront Line service level has been reduced.
+This has reduced RTA’s costs to provide the service.
+The direct cost to operate the Waterfront Line is less than the cost to operate the Community Circulator service, which was approximately $5 million.

 If RTA had not built the HealthLine on Euclid Avenue, would RTA still have these financial challenges?